BartoszChrzuszcz/CarRental/README.md

 # CarRental

-After cloning the repo please use :yarn: in order for all dependencies to load
+After cloning the repo please use **yarn** in order for all dependencies to load

 To run tests you can use:
 - yarn cypress:open - it will open cypress test runner